Dibarra11/Pewlett-Hackard-Analysis/README.md

 ## Overview

-Pewlett Hackard provided us with large data base of employees and they need to determine how many employess are close to retirement.
-They want to determine how many vacacies will be need to be filled in the comming years.
-Based on the findings Pewlett Hackard will determine how many employees coul receive a retirement package.
+Pewlett Hackard provided us with an extensive database of employees, and they need to determine how many employees are close to retirement.
+In addition, they want to determine how many vacancies will need to be filled in the coming years.
+Finally, based on the findings, Pewlett Hackard will determine how many employees could receive a retirement package.

 ## Results

-Based on the following four tables, we obtain the desired information for employees whom might retire soon.
+Based on the following four tables, we obtain the desired information for employees retiring soon.

 ### The table 1

-shows employees who where born between years 1952 ans 1955.
+It shows employees who were born between the years 1952 and 1955.

 ![image](Resources/1.png)